purpleplatform/langchain-mongodb/CONTRIBUTING.md

 We recognize linting can be annoying - if you do not want to do it, please contact a project maintainer, and they can help you with it.
 We do not want this to be a blocker for good code getting contributed.

+#### Building the docs

+The docs are build from the top level of the repository, by running `just docs`.

 #### Spellcheck

 Spellchecking for this project is done via [codespell](https://github.com/codespell-project/codespell).